bottomupgames/GameDevHub/README.md

 We strongly encourage you to **create your own Game Dev Hub from scratch**.

 Some tips:
-- Explore Obsidian’s possibilities:
-  - Core & Community Plugins
+- Explore Obsidian’s possibilities (Core & Community Plugins, Mermaid diagrams, ...)
-  - Mermaid diagrams
-  - …
 - Define and embrace your company’s pillars
 - Bring in your own inspirations
 - Listen to your team
-- Don’t assume it’s ever “finished” — keep evolving it!
+- Don’t assume it’s ever “finished” - keep evolving it!

 ---
 © 2025 BottomUpGames — [Website](https://bottomupgames.com)